Harsimran1/aandhsolutions-website/src/content/blog/my-takeaways-from-kent-becks-test-driven-development.md

 4. It can feel a bit restrictive to have only small incremental steps.
 Hence, to be practical during TDD, if you want to make minor code change that you know you'll eventually need to do anyways, and it will only cause a brief interruption to your flow, it makes sense to do the change.
 If a teeny tiny step feels restrictive, take bigger steps.
 If you feel unsure in big steps, take smaller steps.

 5. There can also be exceptions where you write the code first before writing test when the risk of adding code is low and there is already a failing test that needs to be passed first.
-For example, one can argue to skip writing test for a log statement, because the
+For example, one can argue to skip writing test for a log statement, because:

 - The risk of breaking something is low.
 - The log actually shows what's happening in the code.